CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 ```

-This isn't the entire loop, but it is the core part.
-All we're doing is shifting a register value over to extract a single bit (our boolean), conditionally adding 0x29 (41 in decimal), then checking if we need to load another 64 booleans stored as individual bits in our 64-bit register by comparing the interation count against 0x3f (63 decimal).
+What we're looking at is the core inner-loop (where the conditional add occurs).
+We're shifting a register value over to extract a single bit (our boolean), conditionally adding 0x29 (41 in decimal) based on the value, then checking if we need to load another 64 booleans stored as individual bits in a 64-bit register by comparing the interation count against 0x3f (63 decimal).

-Let's take a look at some other perf statistics to see how things differ between our three different input sizes.
-First we'll compare the branch missprediction rates (we'll also fix the number of iterations to 1,000,000).
+Let's take a look at some branch predicition statistics to see how things differ with our three different input sizes.
+I will also fix the number of iterations to 1,000,000.
+That can done by adding `->Iterations(1000000)` to the line where the benchmark is registered.

 ```
 2,630,213       branch-misses             #    0.09% of all branches